EnBro Environment Bromley

 A group of our members are custodians of the circular walks within the Borough.
 We also have volunteers who look after other walks within the Borough.
 They are responsible for keeping an eye on these paths.
 They walk the footpaths and report their condition and any problems.
-They also carry out minor maintenance.

 Members can enjoy a programme of some 400 plus lead walks every year not only in the Borough of Bromley, but also throughout Kent, Surrey, Sussex and London.
 The Walks Programme contains a wide variety of walks from gentle strolls to the more strenuous walks of up to ten miles.
 Walks are usually circular and a large number of them can be accessed by public transport.
 Guided walks in London are always popular as they are both interesting and informative.

 There is also a programme of walks for the listeners to Bromley Talking News, the local talking newspaper for the blind and partially sighted.